Incorporation process

 Public limited liability company (Société anonyme or S.A.)

-Prior to the incorporation meeting, the share capital amount (ie, at least €30,000) will have to be deposited on the Luxembourg bank account of the company.
-The bank will block the share capital amount and issue a blocking certificate to the attention of the Luxembourg notary.
-The incorporation meeting will have to be held in the presence of a Luxembourg notary public (to which the shareholders can be present or represented on the basis of proxies) at the occasion of which it will be decided to incorporate the S.A. and adopt its articles of association.
-The share capital amount will be released after incorporation.
-The incorporation deed including the articles of association will have to be filed with the Luxembourg Register of Commerce and Companies within one month and will be published in full to the Luxembourg electronic gazette (Recueil Electronique des Sociétés et Associations).
+Prior to the incorporation meeting, the share capital amount (ie, at least EUR30,000) must be deposited into the Luxembourg bank account opened in the name of the company.
+The bank will block the share capital amount and issue a blocking certificate to the attention of the instructed Luxembourg notary.
+The incorporation meeting must be held before a Luxembourg notary (to which the shareholders can be present or represented on the basis of proxies) at the occasion of which it will be decided to incorporate the S.A. and adopt its articles of incorporation.
+The instructed Luxembourg notary will issue a deblocking certificate, which will allow the bank to release the amount blocked.

-- A record of the waiver must be annexed to the deed of incorporation;
+• A record of the waiver must be annexed to the deed of incorporation

-- The contributing companies must have financial reserves and these reserves must be at least equal to the nominal value or the nominal value of the shares (issued as consideration for the contribution(s) in kind);
+• The contributing companies must have financial reserves, and these reserves must be at least equal to the nominal value or the nominal value of the shares (issued as consideration for the contribution(s) in kind)

-- The contributing companies must guarantee the debts of the receiving company up to an amount equal to the nominal value or the par value of the shares (issued as consideration for the contribution or contributions in kind) until one year after the publication of the first financial year accounts.
-During this period, the shares may not be transferred; and
+• The contributing companies must guarantee the debts of the receiving company up to an amount equal to the nominal value or the par value of the shares (issued as consideration for the contribution or contributions in kind) until one year after the publication of the first financial year accounts.
+During this period, the shares may not be transferred, and

 An S.A. exists as from the date of its incorporation meeting.